 Many industries are vulnerable to cyber-attack, but some are more vulnerable than others due to the sheer nature of their business.
 Typically, any industry could be subject to a data breach but most at risk are those who with potential profitability for would be attackers.
 The purpose of hacking is the exchange of money for data leakage.
 Another potential threat is the ability of hackers to sell information via the Dark Web.
 Even benign information may be of value to hackers and the industries that are most vulnerable are those that are closely related to people’s daily lives are most vulnerable.
-Below are some of the most vulnerable industries for data breach.
+Below are the top eight most vulnerable industries for cyber attack.

 Financial Institutions and Banks – financial institutions and banks are particularly vulnerable to cyber-attacks and data breaches because hackers can gain access to credit card information, bank account information, etc. and this can result in money takeovers.

 Financial institutions have to stay up to date with the newest in payment trends and technologies in order to offer their customers the best security and services available.
 We offer scalable functionality and high throughput, with processing rates of up to 10,000 transactions per second in a single device.
 Financial institutions can rest easy knowing their core cryptographic infrastructure will always be cutting edge.

 Compliance is also a vital factor when choosing a data security provider.
 At Techgardens, we are experienced with all major industry standards, including PCI DSS, FIPS 140- Level 3, and PCI HSM.
 The products we implement are validated as Secure Cryptographic Devices (SCD) that promote robust security through tampering responsiveness, reinforced chassis, dual bezel locks and logical restrictions such as role-based permissions and dual control.